jepasq/backup-prog/README.md

 - call `gen-makefiles.sh`
 - `make links` for development installation (use symbolic links)
 - `make install` for production (will copy files

+## Unit tests

+This package is shipped with unit tests written using 'test2' module.
+It can be called after a simple call to `./gen-makefiles.sh` :

+	make check

 ## POD documentation